torbsd/torbsd.github.io/resources.md

 * Ted Unangst [blog post on "Reproducible Builds are a Waste of Time"](http://www.tedunangst.com/flak/post/reproducible-builds-are-a-waste-of-time)

+* Ted Unanst [blog post on "random in the wild"](http://www.tedunangst.com/flak/post/random-in-the-wild) pointing to scary uses of [rand3](http://man.openbsd.org/OpenBSD-current/man3/rand.3) which is disturbingly common.

 ### The Danger of Technology Monocultures ###

 * [CyberInsecurity: The Cost of Monopoly.
 How the Dominance of Microsoft's Products Pose a Risk to Security](https://cryptome.org/cyberinsecurity.htm).
 Note: the original PDF on the Computer and Communications Industry Association (CCIA) web site is no where to be found.
 Originally at http://www.ccianet.org/papers/cybersecurity.pdf.